navillasa/biolingual-app/README.md

 * Allow users to toggle between an anterior and posterior display
 * Create zoom capability for selected body part
 * Add instructions and welcome page for user
+* Add more organs, organ systems, and associated illnesses
-* Make the body 3D using an API like BioDigital (https://www.biodigital.com/)
+* Make the body 3D using an API like [BioDigital](https://www.biodigital.com/)

 ## Closing Thoughts
+If we had a lot more time and resources, we could imagine making this application a translation tool for hospitals and medical centers to assist communication between patients and providers.

 ## Acknowledgments